Home & Family

 Goals:

-1. Improve communication and relationship skills among individuals and families in Utah by increasing public engagement with the Utah Marriage Commission, Healthy Relationships Utah, and affiliated partners' websites by 5% annually.
-[Metric Dashboard]
+- Improve relationship skills and wellbeing for families by promoting resources for women through the Utah Marriage Commission, Healthy Relationships Utah, and other affiliated partners' websites, increasing website traffic by 5% annually [Metric Dashboard]

-3. Promote positive social norms towards shared responsibility by publicly sharing 20 examples annually.
+- Promote positive social norms toward shared responsibility (of domestic labor, care work, and emotional work) and women’s diverse family roles by publicly sharing 20 examples annually.
 [Metric Dashboard]

-4. I value my own sexual satisfaction as equally important as a partner’s satisfaction.
-[Increase women’s agreement by 5% by 2026 and 10% by 2030]
+- In our relationship, I feel that my partner's sexual needs are more important than my own.
+[Decrease women's agreement by 5% by 2026 and 10% by 2030]

 Thriving Statement: Women and girls thrive when they can make tangible progress towards fostering healthy relationships and balanced partnerships, which ultimately promote the flourishing of women, girls and all individuals across the state.